vllorens/microbiome_digest/README.md

 A fully automated daily podcast for microbiome researchers.
 Every morning at **03:00 UTC**, a GitHub Actions workflow wakes up on GitHub's servers, runs the entire pipeline without any computer needing to be on, and publishes a fresh episode to GitHub Pages.

+Please consider the first podcasts as experimental, as I polish the sources and paper rakings.

+Also please consider giving credit to https://github.com/WenyueDai/protein_design_podcast, which is the original podcast from where I took all the info.
+This is just my adaptation to the microbiome field.

 **Live site:** [vllorens.github.io/microbiome_digest](https://vllorens.github.io/microbiome_digest)
 **Paper collection (Notion):** *(set up after first run)* **Deep dive notes (Notion):** *(set up after first run)*